tsostarics/rise_stimuli/README.md

  - README.md
  - Writeups/flowchart.qmd and its output

-For R coder, the most relevant files are in
+For the R coder, the most relevant files are in

  - _targets.R
  - Writeups/*.qmd